-There are several signs which can indicate a burnout.
-These signs you can find online, just make sure you use a reliable source.
+There are several easily ignorable signs which can indicate a burnout, such as feelings of exhaustion, lack of concentration, and even just being more irritable with those around you.
+These are only a few signs of burnout, but you can find many more online, just make sure you use a reliable source.
 What’s important is that you pay attention to them.

 Evaluate your wellbeing and try to figure out what is causing the burnout.
 How does it make you feel?
 Being aware of the signs is a great start.
 Even better is if you are self-aware, knowing which signs you have yourself.
 That way, you have an easier time preventing them.

 Having one good night’s sleep is only a temporary solution to a burnout.
 Just like resting after a sports injury, you need to do the same for your body and mind.
 Being burned out from work is not something you should just push through.